Restaurant Road Trip: Rolling Hills Rolled Ice Cream - NewsBreak

 Restaurant Road Trip: Rolling Hills Rolled Ice Cream

-MORGANTOWN, W.Va. – After years of contemplating the business move, West Virginia native Tyler Lalka opened up his business Rolling Hills Rolled Ice Cream .
+MORGANTOWN, W.Va. – After years of contemplating the business move, West Virginia native Tyler Lalka opened up his mobile ice cream shop, Rolling Hills Rolled Ice Cream .

 Inspired by videos online, Lalka taught himself the rolling required to get the perfect cup.